siconos/siconos/Front-End/doc/python/modules/Kernel/Simulation.rst

 The simulation object provides methods in order to do the computation at each timestep:

   - `simulation.hasNextEvent()` to check if some computation remains to be done.
-  - `simulation.computeOneStep()` to perform the computation a the current timestep.
+  - `simulation.computeOneStep()` to perform the computation at the current timestep.
   - `simulation.nextStep()` to increment the current timestep.